 Our model has now been trained.
 It took about 5 minutes since we selected the advanced configuration in order to optimize the hyperparameters.

 It’s now time to see how well how the model has learned from the data.
 For this, the platform has inbuilt capabilities to generate evaluation metrics such as confusion matrix, classification report, ROC curve & PR curve.

 Precision, Recall & F1 Score

 In this blog, we implemented the decision tree classifier first in Python using the sci-kit learn library and then on the AI & Analytics Engine.
 With Python, you need to have knowledge about data cleaning, data visualization, and machine learning to implement the algorithm.
 On the contrary, AI & Analytics Engine does everything for you with the click of a few buttons.
-What can take hours in Python, it only takes a few minutes on the AI & Analytics Engine platform.
+What can take hours in Python, only takes a few minutes on the AI & Analytics Engine.